build2-packaging/boost/upstream/libs/json/README.md

 * clang: 3.5, 3.6, 3.7, 3.8, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14
 * gcc: 4.8, 4.9, 5, 6, 7, 8, 9, 10, 11, 12
 * msvc: 14.0, 14.1, 14.2, 14.3

+**Note: support for GCC 4.8 and 4.9 is deprecated and will stop in Boost 1.88.0.**

 ### Supported JSON Text